reshmabidikar/slate/source/includes/_catalog.md

 ## Subscription info

 These endpoints return information concerning a particular subscription.
+They select from the catalog only the items (such as plan, phase, or products) that currently apply to the specified subscription.

 ### Retrieve the phase for a given subscription and date